 2. Are there any traditions you want to establish around holidays, birthdays and significant religious days etc…

-3. Describe the values and morals you hope your child holds when they are 25.
+3. Describe the values and morals you hope your child holds when he or she is 25.
 Your dreams for your child are important.
-Take a moment to each write down your answers to the following – and then share them with your spouse.
+Take a moment to each write down your answers to the above – and then share them with your spouse.

 VIDEO #2: SOUL BATH